 Returns a table containing the files in a particular folder, optionally recursing into subfolders.
-If a folder cannot
+If a folder

-be accessed, then it is skipped silently.
+cannot be accessed, then it is skipped silently.
 This function is used in the

 FROM clause of a

-JOINs as if it were a table.
+SELECT statement and can participate in joins as if it were a table.

 The absolute path of the folder on disk in which to search for files.